Young couple smiles together as they look at a computer screen in their kitchen

 How to start a credit score

-Building a credit history will start you on your way to having a credit score.
-If you’re ready for your first credit card, it may help you with building your credit.
-If you have no credit history, you may want to consider starting with a secured card, or if you’re in college, a student card.
+Building a credit history starts you on your way to having a credit score.
+If you’re ready for your first credit card, it may help you build your credit history.
+If you have no credit history, it may be challenging to qualify for an unsecured credit card.
+But you may get approved for a secured credit card or, if you’re in college, a student card.
+Using these cards responsibly is a great way to build credit history and eventually qualify for an unsecured card.

 How to stay on top of your credit score

 To keep a good credit score, use credit smartly.
-Don’t max out your credit cards, and don’t apply for too much credit at once.
+Don’t max out the credit limit on your cards, and don’t apply for too much credit at once.
 Be sure to pay your bills on time every month and pay the balance in full whenever possible.

-You now know a lot more about your starting credit score, and the good news is that whatever your initial score is, there are ways to build a positive credit history — and keep a good credit history and credit score.
+The good news is that whatever your initial score is, there are ways to build a positive credit history that could help your credit score.
+Now that you know more about your starting credit score, you can practice good habits that could result in staying on top of a good credit history and a good credit score.

 Was this article helpful?